Port Huron, MI – The American College of Surgeons

 compliance with seven standards that represent the full scope of the

 cancer program and also receives a compliance rating for the remaining

 29 standards.
 McLaren Port Huron is one of only 84 programs in the

 country and the only facility in the state of Michigan to earn this

 award during the 2012 survey period.

-Port Huron Hospital has maintained accreditation by the Commission on Cancer since 1990.
+McLaren Port Huron has maintained accreditation by the Commission on Cancer since 1990.
 To maintain accreditation, facilities must undergo an onsite review every three years.
 Accreditation by the Commission on Cancer is given only to those facilities that have voluntarily committed to providing the highest level of quality cancer care, the best in cancer diagnosis and treatment, and compliance with established Commission on Cancer standards.
 These facilities voluntarily undergo a rigorous evaluation process and review of their performance.